learn-co-students/nyc-dumbo-web-102819/23-intro-to-dom/README.md

 # DOM questions
 * What is the DOM and why do I care about it?
+  - DOM: Document Object Model (A way to model our document using objects)

 * What does it mean that the DOM is a tree?
 * What are the key parts of an HTML tag?
   * What is an attribute?